stackbit-projects/cool-octopus-37862/src/pages/index.md

     section_id: hero_section
     background_image: images/header.jpg
     content: >-
-      # Real, beautiful plants right to your door
+      # Cant, beautiful plants right to your door

       Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.